 General Distribution Requirement

 All geography courses count toward the general distribution requirement in social science except courses numbered GEOG 116, GEOG 614, GEOG 624, GEOG 634, and GEOG 644.
-GEOG 116 counts toward the general distribution requirement in mathematics and natural science.
+GEOG 120 and GEOG 116 count toward the general distribution requirement in mathematics and natural science.

 General Education Requirements

 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and US identities and differences will be posted on the Registrar's web page in advance of registration for each semester.

 Additional information about general distribution requirements and the general education requirements can be found in the graduation requirements section of this catalog.

 The geography department participates in the honors program.
 Eligibility requirements, application procedures and specific project expectations for the geography department are available from geography department advisors.